mvr/mvr.github.io/posts/officers.md

 This compiles to a straight-line program, using predicated instructions to operate on the correct entry of the array.

-Here's a alternative trick which seems to come out slightly ahead and, for reasons mysterious to me, seems to cause less register pressure.
+Here's a alternative trick which comes out slightly ahead and, for reasons again mysterious to me, seems to cause less register pressure.

 ```cpp
 #pragma unroll 8